 "You can't use the same speech in Dade County that you use in the Panhandle," Weatherford said.
 Miami is the largest city in that county.

 Some Republicans think Perry may have hurt himself among Florida's retirees with his sharp criticisms of Social Security.
-Others, however, note that Rubio has included Social Security among programs that were "crafted without any thought as to how they will be funded in future years."
+Others, however, note that Rubio remains popular after saying entitlement programs such as Social Security have "weakened us as a people."

 Coker said Rubio might catch less heat for such remarks because Floridians see him as deliberate and intellectual.
 Perry, he said, "was like a bull in a china shop."